Crowe-Brian-J/treehouse_u10_full_stack_app/CHECKLIST.md

 ---

 [X] - 'Courses' - The component retrieves a list of courses from the REST API, renders a list of courses, linkes each course to its respective 'Course Detail' screen, and renders a link to the 'Create Course' screen
-[/] - 'CourseDetail' - The component retrieves the detail for a course from the REST API, renders the course details, an 'Update Course' link for navigating to the 'Update Course' screen and a 'Delete Course' button that when clicked sends a Delete Request to a delete a course
+[X] - 'CourseDetail' - The component retrieves the detail for a course from the REST API, renders the course details, an 'Update Course' link for navigating to the 'Update Course' screen and a 'Delete Course' button that when clicked sends a Delete Request to a delete a course
 [X] - 'CreateCourse' - The component renders a form allowing a user to create a new course, a 'Create Course' button that when clicked sends a POST request to the REST API's /api/courses route, and a 'Cancel' button that returns the user to the default route
 [X] - 'UpdateCourse' - The component renders a form allowing a user to update one of their existing courses, an 'Update Course' button that when clicked, sends a PUT request to the REST API's /api/courses/:id route, and a 'Cancel' button that returns the user to the 'Course Detail' screen